eagleeyez/just-dice.com/README.md

 1. This is an extension for Chrome.
 It will only install on Chrome.
 2. Download the repository to a directory of your choice.
-3. Open main.js with notepad and change the values below to your own id and username.
+3. Open main.js with notepad and change the values below to your own id and username, then save and close notepad.

             var master = '98066'; //change this to your id var name_usr = 'Nix'; //change this to your username